sunny-day-flooding-project/.github/profile/README.md

 **Data viz and processing**
 - [**SunnyD-Flooding**](https://github.com/sunny-day-flooding-project/SunnyD-Flooding) - web app for visualizing real-time data and pictures from SDFP loggers and cameras.
 Made with [R Shiny](https://github.com/rstudio/shiny).
-- [**SunnyD_monitor**](https://github.com/sunny-day-flooding-project/SunnyD_monitor) - code for processing raw data from SDFP sensors and converting it to water level.
+- [**sdfp-processing**](https://github.com/sunny-day-flooding-project/sdfp-processing) - code for processing raw data from SDFP sensors and converting it to water depth.
+- [**sdfp-drift**](https://github.com/sunny-day-flooding-project/sdfp-drift) - code for removing drift from water depths from SDFP sensors.